Dattatreya Square is the oldest square among the four charming squares of Bhaktapur.

-This is the very last square among four charming squares.
-For the reason that it is situated near exist a point in Bhaktapur, most people prefer to visit this place at last.
-Being the last square to be visited, it again gives a bunch of surprises.
+For the reason that it is situated quite far from the Bhaktapur Durbar Square, most people prefer to visit this place at least.
+However, being the ultimate square to be visited too, it again gives a bunch of surprises to its visitors.
 This square is named after the Dattatreya temple, where Dattatreya, a part of the trinity is worshipped.

 These museums have a large collection of woodcarvings as well as metal craftsmanship of the ancient Bhaktapur kingdom respectively.